Telecominfraproject/wlan-cloud-ucentralgw/TEST_CURL.md

 To pass additional flags to the CURL command, create an environment variable called FLAGS and git ve the values you want.
 For example, for force all call to use IPv6, set FLAGS=\"-6\", for verbose mode and IPv6, set FLAGS=\"-6 -v\"

+## Dates
+All dates are expressed in UNIX time UTC in seconds.
+If you are using JS or other languages, please make sure that you convert your UTC time to seconds (some languages use microseconds or milliseconds).